arunsank/OnlinePortal/README.md

+## OnlinePortal
-# OnlinePortal
+# Description
+Desing an online portal to check the availability of movies and albums in a system using XML and XSLT.
-Designing a Movie and Music online portal using XML and XSLT 3 separate XML files of the same format have been used for easier understanding.
+3 separate XML files of the same format have been used for easier understanding.
 This can also be done with a single XML file by using a front end interface.
-This is not in scope for this project and hence that has not been handled
+This is not in scope for this project and hence that has not been handled.

 # XML file
 The file is a collection of nodes.
 Node traversal could be done to extract data Parent node - Store